PolymerGuy/AXITOM/README.md

 Contributing
 ------------

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)